HigherOrderCO/Bend/docs/syntax.md

 }
 ```

-Receives a type defined with `data` or `type` and expects `Result/bind` to be defined as a monadic bind function.
+Receives a type defined with `type` and expects `Result/bind` to be defined as a monadic bind function.
 It should be of type `(Result a) -> (a -> Result b) -> Result b`, like in the example above.

 Inside a `do` block, you can use `ask`, to access the continuation value of the monadic operation.